Stress is an inevitable part of life.

 Sleep Action Tip

-Getting around 7 to 9 hours sleep each night is believed to be what is required for good health.
+Getting around 7 to 9 hours of sleep each night is believed to be what is required for good health.
 One of my favourite stress reduction (and productivity) strategies is to also take an afternoon nap.
 Napping is a great way to “reset” from the stressors of the day, while also smoothing out emotions and increasing clarity.

 2. Get moving